-Lastly, the promise made: "even today do I declare that I will render double unto you."
+Lastly, the promise made: "even to-day do I declare that I will render double unto thee."
 What day is this?
 I believe this day, while it may mean the day of eternity, should be looked at in the light of Christ.
-You recollect in Psalm 118, "This is the day," surely that is Jesus; he is the end of darkness, "which the Lord has made: we will rejoice and be glad in it."
-So "even today", this gospel day, in and by Christ Jesus, "will I render double unto you."
-I never could get a better thought yet to explain the word "double", though I know it means abundance, than that of sufficient grace here and glory hereafter; I think that is double.
-In Isaiah 40, when the Lord tells us how he comforts the people, he says, "her warfare is accomplished."
+You recollect in Psalm cxviii.,-"This is the day" -surely that is Jesus; he is the end of darkness,-"which the Lord hath made: we will rejoice and be glad in it."
+So "even to-day," this gospel day, in and by Christ Jesus, "will.
+I render double unto thee."
+I never could get a better thought yet to explain the word "double "-though I know it means abundance-than that of sufficient grace here and glory hereafter; I think that is the double.
+In Isaiah xl., when the Lord telleth us how he comforts the people, he says, "her warfare is accomplished."